 Graduate Instructor of Record for A107: Art of Astronomy

-Indiana University May - June 2017
+Indiana University: May - June 2017

 I co-taught introductory astronomy class with an enrolment of 45 students as instructor of record.
 Course title was A107: The Art of Astronomy and we instructed on the science behind popular astronomical images.
 We developed activities for the online class including labs with Adobe Photoshop and Stellarium software, wrote quizzes, and created the syllabus.